MetPX/sarracenia/doc/sr_shovel.1.rst

 The default is to publish under the exchange it was consumed.

 Before a message is published, a user can set to trigger a script.
 The option **on_post** would be used to do such a setup.
-If the script returns True, the message is published... and False it wont.
+The message is only published if the script returns True.

 SEE ALSO